BME1478H/course-info/README.md

 - Develop a proficiency in coding and doing data analysis in Python.
 - Clean, manipulate, and manage data in Python.
 - Write well-documented and modular Python code.
-- Apply common statistical techniques to biomedical data.
+- Apply common statistical and basic machine learning techniques to biomedical data.
 - Recognize the importance of and ensure reproducibility of analysis documents.
 - Generate publication quality outputs such as figures and documents that effectively communicate technical content.